netprotections/atonecon-ios/Docs/AtoneCon_iOS_IntergrationGuileline.md

 /**
 The following attributes are not required.
 If the attribute has value, it must be passed to the object.
-If it hasn't value, it wouldn't be mentioned or would be set nil.
+If it hasn't value, it wouldn't be mentioned or would be set to nil.
 */

 payment.salesSettled = false // Bool?